-01 A food and attractant storage special order shall apply to the Absaroka Beartooth Mountains; Bridger, Bangtail, and Crazy Mountains; Madison, Henrys Lake, and Gallatin Mountains, and Pryor Mountains Geographic Areas.
+- 01 A food and attractant storage special order shall apply to the Absaroka Beartooth Mountains; Bridger, Bangtail, and Crazy Mountains; Madison, Henrys Lake, and Gallatin Mountains, and Pryor Mountains Geographic Areas. - 02 Recreation events that take place at night shall not be authorized in key linkage areas.